andijakl/ndef-nfc/README.md

 * Improved comments for NDEF message, removed debug output

+## Version History (JavaScript)

+### Known issues and limitations:
+* Text record does not support UTF-16 encoding yet.
+* Does not identify specialized types for URL records (e.g., Tel record)
+* Unit test issue: URL encoding of special characters not equivalent to C# output.
+* Unit test issue: UTF-16 text comparison with string.

+### 1.0.0 - Work in progress
+* Fixes for the compiled JavaScript library (include const to compiled version)
+* Use var instead of const for better JavaScript compatibility
+* New JavaScript demo app using Apache Cordova for Android, Windows Phone and Windows
+* Rebased library from Codeplex to Github

+### 0.0.1 - March 2014
+* Initial Version

 ## Status & Roadmap

 The NDEF library is classified as stable release and is in use in several projects, most importantly Nfc Interactor for Windows Phone (http://www.nfcinteractor.com/).

 Any open issues as well as planned features are tracked online: https://ndef.codeplex.com/workitem/list/basic

 ## Related Information